maxsommer/djoyapp/README.md

 # djoyapp
 P3 course of IMD winter term 2015 / 2016.
+Igor Filipe, Isabella Roscher, Max Sommer, Olga Zimmermann
 Djoya is going to be an app that helps you find out what to do here and right now.

 ##How to run the server:
 OSX: Open the terminal and navigate to the folder you saved the project in and run the following command: